 Trainer Enrichment Learning Community

-Project ASSIST’s Trainer Enrichment Learning Community (TELC) is a free, year-long skill enrichment opportunity.
-The TELC seeks to enhance trainer competence, confidence, and authenticity in delivering high-quality child trauma training to professionals across the country.
+Project ASSIST’s Trainer Enrichment Learning Community (TELC) is a free, skill enrichment opportunity.
+The TELC seeks to enhance child-welfare trainer’s competence, confidence, and authenticity in delivering high-quality child trauma training to professionals across the country.

 Participants will be exposed to the best practices in equity, secondary traumatic stress, pedagogical skills, implementation and improvement science, knowledge and integration of NCTSN resources into practice, and trainer presence and self-advocacy.

-A total of seven TELC cohorts will be conducted between 2022-2026, with the initial cohort starting in October 2022.
-TELC learning communities will consist of three synchronous learning sessions and five consultation calls spread over the course of a year.
+A total of eight TELC cohorts will be conducted between 2022-2026, with the final cohort starting in May 2026.
+TELC learning communities will consist of three synchronous learning sessions and consultation calls spread in-between the trainings.
 All learning sessions and consultation calls will be delivered virtually via Zoom.

 New and experienced trainers and those interested in becoming trainers are encouraged to apply.
 Applications for the TELC cohorts are accepted on a rolling basis.